[This was a sort of position paper drafted to assist a student interviewing me for his "Philosophy of Mind" course.]

-Interactive nondualism could easily be called a kind of functionalism, given the above definition, where "state" is shorthand for a way of interacting.
-Calling a way of interacting mental does indeed depend "on the way it functions, or the role it plays, in the system of which it is a part."
+Interactive nondualism could easily be called a kind of functionalism, given the above definition, where "state" is shorthand for a way of newly interacting.
+Calling a way of newly interacting mental does indeed depend "on the way it functions, or the role it plays, in the system of which it is a part."
 But the way it functions would not be sharply contrasted with its "internal constitution," because the way it functions simply is its internal/external constitution, where the line between internal and external is fuzzy at best.

 But note: interactive nondualism would also insist that what goes for "mental states" goes just as much for "physical states," with the same demurrals about terminology.
 "What makes something a [physical] state of a particular type does not depend on its internal constitution, but rather on the way it functions, or the role it plays, in the system of which it is a part."

 So we could say that interactive nondualism is functionalism radicalized to apply to matter as much as mind.

 What about nonreductive physicalism?
-Interactive nondualism is definitely nonreductive: the novelty involved in any interaction cannot be reduced to what went before, nor to the somewhat recurring ways of interacting we may abstractly identify.
+Interactive nondualism is definitely nonreductive: the novelty involved in any interaction cannot be reduced to what went before, nor to the somewhat recurring ways of newly interacting we may abstractly identify.